Modris/SlyChess/README.md

 * Saving games into MySQL Database for logged users.
 Oauth2 Resource Server Chess_Manager decides that.

+* Backend-For-Frontend pattern to serve the frontend with Authorization without exposing JWT (Json Web Token).
+More about that below.

 # Project Images

 <div align="center">